Squalive/Steamworks.DOTS/README.md

 A steamworks wrapper specifically designed for unity dots (ecs, jobs, burst).

 ## Why
-This exist solely because the existing c# steamworks api doesnt compatible with dots at all
+This exist solely because the existing c# steamworks api doesn't compatible with dots at all
     1. Steamworks.NET is low level but since it uses static and not readonly so it is not burstable, and function with string is not burstable as well.
     2. Facepunch.Steamworks is a c# friendly api but its so c# that its impossible to use it with jobs burst at all.